calculix/cae/README.md

     in Linux:      ./ccx_cae
     in Windows:    ccx_cae.exe

-Pass name of your INP file as an argument to open it at start.
-Arguments '--model' and '-m' are the same:
+Pass name of your INP file as an argument to open it at start:

-    crossplatform:
-        python3 ccx_cae.py --model=your_model.inp
-        python3 ccx_cae.py -m=your_model.inp
+    crossplatform: python3 ccx_cae.py -inp=your_model.inp
-    in Linux:
+    in Linux: ./ccx_cae -inp=your_model.inp
-        ./ccx_cae --model=your_model.inp
-        ./ccx_cae -m=your_model.inp
-    in Windows:
+    in Windows: ccx_cae.exe -inp=your_model.inp
-        ./ccx_cae.exe --model=your_model.inp
-        ./ccx_cae.exe -m=your_model.inp

 Create release binaries with command: